-- A) understanding the nature of cooperation and how it can be promoted is an ongoing challenge - B) another mechanism to be used for cooperation is know n as indirect reciprocity - C) reciprocity can further help to stabilize cooperation when the benefit of cooperation is comparably small - D) individuals choose to cooperate to maintain a good reputation most of the time - E) norms that correct errors quickly require higher benefits of cooperation to be stable
+- understanding the nature of cooperation and how it can be promoted is an ongoing challenge - B) another mechanism to be used for cooperation is known as indirect reciprocity reciprocal /mutual karsilikli - C) reciprocity can further help to stabilize cooperation when the benefit of cooperation is comparably small - D) individuals choose to cooperate to maintain a good reputation most of the time - E) norms that correct errors quickly require higher benefits of cooperation to be stable

-34. --- as they have concerns about corporate control, health and the environment.
+34. ---- as they have concerns about corporate control, health and the environment.

-- A) Biotech firms have been trying to sell genetically modified crops to Europeans for decades, with a little successsofar - B) The European Commission launched a proposal in July 2023 to deregulate a large number of plants manufactured using new genetic techniques - C) Biotech firms have taken advantage of growing concerns about climate change to influence the European Commission - D) The European public has refused to blindly accept genetically modified food from the moment the technology was developed - with new genetic techniques have to be regulated like any other genetically modified organism
+- A) Biotech firms have been trying to sell genetically modified crops to Europeans for decades, with a little success so far - B) The European Commission launched a proposal in July 2023 to deregulate a large number of plants manufactured using new genetic techniques - C) Biotech firms have taken advantage of growing concerns about climate change to influence the European Commission - The European public has refused to blindly accept genetically modified food from the moment the technology was developed - E) In 2018, the European Court ruled that plants made with new genetic techniques have to be regulated like any other genetically modified organism fail refuse refute brain, at about 2% of typical human body weight, uses around 20% of human metabolism

-35. While bones, which make up around 15% of your weight, only use 5% of your metabolism, ---.
+35. While bones, which make up around 15% of your weight, only use 5% of your metabolism, ----.

-- A) all our organs have running costs, with some being cheap and others expensive - B) the benefits of serious thinking are simply not worth it for many animals - C) the organs found in the bodies of other mammals need almost the same running costs - D) this low cost, in turn, correlates to a high-functioning healthy metabolism - brain, at about 2% of typical human body weight, uses around 20% of human metabolism
+- A) all our organs have running costs, with some being cheap and others expensive - B) the benefits of serious thinking are simply not worth it for many animals - C) the organs found in the bodies of other mammals need almost the same running costs - D) this low cost, in turn, correlates to a high-functioning healthy metabolism